-70% of UCAS forms from Caterham will be sent by October half-term of the Upper Sixth so we need you to be organized, motivated and committed to keeping to deadlines.
-It is worth remembering that the sooner you submit the better.
+Many UCAS forms from Caterham will be sent by October half-term of the Upper Sixth so we need you to be organised, motivated and committed to keeping to deadlines.

 Filling in the form:

 All UCAS applications are made through the online UCAS 'Apply' System.